Confunius/stenography-dictionaries/README.md

 # Stenography-Dictionaries
 This is my dictionary bank.
-There are some categories available:
+I do intend to make it such that the dictionaries do not conflict with my base dictionary, which is the lapwing theory, a plover-based theory that has some inconsistency and mis-stroke entries removed.
+There are some categories of my dictionary available:

 ## Single stroke Pronouns